 During the winter months, the mild weather invites residents to enjoy outdoor activities in the city's 41 parks, eight golf courses and 65 miles of walking and bicycling trails (the city's goal is to have a park within a half mile of every neighborhood).
 During the summer, temperatures can reach 110 degrees (with very, very little humidity), and most activity moves to air-conditioned indoor spaces.

 Lake Mead, 112 miles long and the largest reservoir in the U.S., is why many people live and retire here.
 The lake attracts boaters, fishermen, swimmers, hikers and campers.
-The water level fluctuates depending on the Colorado snowpack, and the level is not nearly as high as it used to be.
-Still, the snowpack in 2109 is 138% of normal, so water levels should at least remain constant this year.
+Unfortunately, though, the reservoir may not be able to sustain as much activity going forward.
+The water level fluctuates depending on the Colorado snowpack and other factors.
+In 2021, the water dropped to its lowest level since 1937, and scientists say the reservoir may never refill to its 1983 level when it was considered full.

 St. Rose Dominican is the primary hospital and has two campuses.
 It is a non-profit facility, and it is accredited by the Joint Commission.
 Medicare patients are accepted.
 Las Vegas has a dozen hospitals and medical centers.
 For military retirees, Henderson has a VA outpatient clinic, and a VA hospital is just 15 miles away in North Las Vegas.

 Public transportation is provided by CAT, but Henderson has been named one of the nation's most walkable cities.